Skip to article frontmatterSkip to article content

 The steps to enable the JupyterHub CILogonOAuthenticator for a hub are similar with the ones for enabling GitHubOAuthenticator:

-2. If not already present, add the secret hub config file to the list of helm chart values file in config/clusters/<cluster_name>/cluster.yaml.
-If you created the enc-<hub_name>.secret.values.yaml file in step 2, add it the the cluster.yaml file like so:
+If not already present, add the secret hub config file to the list of helm chart values file in config/clusters/<cluster_name>/cluster.yaml.
+For example, if you created the enc-<hub_name>.secret.values.yaml file in the step above, add it to the cluster.yaml file like so:

 ...